 • Now we wish to generate more than one event.
-To do this, introduce a loop around pythia.next(), so the code now reads list more of the events, you also need to add pythia.readString("Next:numberShowEvent = 5");
+To do this, introduce a loop around pythia.next(), so the code now reads pythia.readString("Next:numberShowEvent = 5"); along with the other pythia.readString commands. • To obtain statistics on the number of events generated of the different kinds, and the estimated cross sections, add a